friction2d/friction-core-plugins/README.md

 * `title`: A short summary or heading for the notification.
 * `message`: The detailed body text describing the event.

-You can also trigger a notification from a plugin, just use `emit Document::sInstance->showNotification("foo", "bar");`.
+You can also trigger a notification from a plugin:

+`emit Document::sInstance->showNotification("foo", "bar");`.

 ## Metadata